 And if you are not performing SEO services as a full-time job, it is absolutely not worth your while to learn all of the intricacies of the SEO process.

-We have put the following list together to help you out.
+We have put together the following list of the common SEO terms to help you out.

 An HTML code element that specifies a preferred website URL, when multiple URLs have the same or similar content, to reduce duplicate content.